jeremy-w/current-shorthand/manual/preface.md

 <!-- BEGIN p vi -->
 This is especially the case with the geometric systems, of which Pitman's Phonography is a familiar example.
-These systems are made up of straight lines and curves sloping in for different directions, and joined together directly without any connecting stroke, which naturally results in angularity, jerkiness, sprawliness, and hand-cramping movements generally.
+These systems are made up of straight lines and curves sloping in four different directions, and joined together directly without any connecting stroke, which naturally results in angularity, jerkiness, sprawliness, and hand-cramping movements generally.
 Another defect of the geometric basis is that it does not provide enough distinct letters,